-Methylene blue (ProvayBlue) is medication and dye best known for treating methemoglobinemia but has been found to have potential benefits in other areas of medicine.
+Methylene blue (ProvayBlue) is an intravenous medication and dye best known for treating methemoglobinemia but has been found to have potential benefits in other areas of medicine.

-Methemoglobin (metHb) contains oxidized iron in the ferric form (Fe 3+) which has higher affinity for oxygen compared to normal deoxyhemoglobin with iron in the ferrous form (Fe 2+).
+Methemoglobin (metHb) contains oxidized iron in the ferric form (Fe3+), which has a higher affinity for oxygen compared to normal deoxyhemoglobin with iron in the ferrous form (Fe2+).
 This limits metHb’s ability to offload oxygen at the tissue level.
-Methylene blue treats metHb by reducing the iron moiety back to the ferrous state via an NADPH-dependent reduction through methemoglobin reductase.
+Methylene blue treats metHb by reducing the iron moiety to the ferrous state via an NADPH-dependent reduction through methemoglobin reductase.
 As an intensivist, I’ve used methylene blue a handful of times for this indication.
-It’s important to know that at higher doses, methylene blue can actually CAUSE methemoglobinemia by converting ferrous iron to ferric iron.
+However, it’s important to know that methylene blue can cause methemoglobinemia at higher doses by converting ferrous iron to ferric iron.

 As an anesthesiologist, I use methylene blue for refractory vasoplegia coming off cardiopulmonary bypass.
-In this context, methylene blue inhibits nitric oxide synthase and guanylate cyclase to decrease the amount of cGMP and, in turn, decrease vascular smooth muscle relaxation.
+In this context, methylene blue inhibits nitric oxide synthase and guanylate cyclase to decrease cGMP and, in turn, decrease vascular smooth muscle relaxation.
 This should (hopefully) increase systemic vascular resistance!
-Given the paucity of evidence, if I’m thinking about administering methylene blue, it’s always a “last resort” after trying pressors like vasopressin and norepinephrine.
+However, given the paucity of evidence, if I’m thinking about administering methylene blue, it’s always a “last resort” after trying pressors like vasopressin and norepinephrine.
 That being said, at least one randomized trial showed a benefit in reducing mortality in patients with vasoplegia following cardiac surgery.

 Drop me a comment below with questions! 🙂